grosser/rpx_now/Readme.md

     }

 ### Offline user data access (RPX Plus/Pro)
-Same response as auth_info but can be called with a identifier at any time.
+Same response as auth_info but can be called with a identifier at any time.<br/>
 Offline Profile Access must be enabled.
     RPXNow.get_user_data(identifier, :extended => true)